 Reporting is an activity.
-It is doublefold, namely: newsgathering and news writing.
-Both are of equal importance messages, and so on longs since the ability to use techniques to gather and verify news will determine how to write the news (Apooyin, 2003:21.
+It is double-fold, namely: newsgathering and news writing.
+Both are of equal importance since the ability to use techniques to gather and verify news will determine how to write the news (Apooyin, 2003:2).
 The findings of some surveys of issues related to social violence in mass media content reveal that the mass media focus generally on the individual atomistic 'act' rather than on issues of cause and prevention.
-For this reason, many advocate the publichealth model of news reporting on cultism and violence so as to look at 'interactions between the victim, the agent of injury or death, and the environment in which the injury or death took place rather than viewing it in strictly individual terms.'
+For this reason, many advocate the publichealth model of news reporting on cultism and violence so as to look at interactions between the victim, the agent of injury or death, and the environment in which the injury or death took place rather than viewing it in strictly individual terms.'
 (Coleman et al, 2005:24).